peteroupc/peteroupc.github.io/randomfunc.md

 Assume `list` is the following: `[0, 1, 2, 2.5, 3]`, and `weights` is the following: `[0.2, 0.8, 0.5, 0.3, 0.1]`.
 The probability density for 2 is 0.5, and that for 2.5 is 0.3.
 Since 2 has a higher probability density than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `ContinuousWeightedChoice` method.

-<a id=Normal_Distribution></a>
+<a id=Normal_Gaussian_Distribution></a>
-## Normal Distribution
+## Normal (Gaussian) Distribution

-The normal distribution can model many kinds of measurements or scores whose values are most likely around a given average and are less likely the farther away from that average on either side.
+The normal distribution (also called the Gaussian distribution) can model many kinds of measurements or scores whose values are most likely around a given average and are less likely the farther away from that average on either side.

 The following method generates two [normally-distributed](https://en.wikipedia.org/wiki/Normal_distribution) random numbers with mean (average) `mu` (&mu;) and standard deviation `sigma` (&sigma;).
 (In a _standard normal distribution_, &mu; = 0 and &sigma; = 1.), using the so-called [Box-Muller transformation](https://en.wikipedia.org/wiki/Box-Muller transformation), as further explained in the pseudocode's comments.
 The standard deviation `sigma` affects how wide the normal distribution's "bell curve" appears; the